James Kamsickas

-James K. Kamsickas (born 1966) is an American businessman, the chairman and CEO of Dana Incorporated.
+James K. Kamsickas (born 1966) is an American businessman, the former chairman and CEO of Dana Incorporated.

 Kamsickas earned a bachelor's degree in business administration from Central Michigan University (1989), an MBA from Michigan State University, and an honorary doctor of commercial science degree from Central Michigan University (2018).

 Kamsickas was the CEO of Dana from August 2015 until November 2024, and chairman since December 2019.